2014 United States House of Representatives elections in New York: District 18

 The 18th district is located in the northern suburbs and exurbs of New York City and includes all of Orange and Putnam counties, as well as parts of southern Dutchess and northeastern Westchester counties.
-The incumbent is Democrat Sean Patrick Maloney, who has represented the district since 2013.
-He was elected in 2012, defeating Republican incumbent Nan Hayworth with 52% of the vote and the district has an even PVI.
+Incumbent Democrat Sean Patrick Maloney, who had represented the district since 2013, ran for re-election.
+He was elected in 2012, defeating Republican incumbent Nan Hayworth with 52% of the vote, and the district had an even PVI.